tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   analyze posting pattern.
 * Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
-* Removed some redundant codes.
+* Removed some redundant codes and corrected some PHP errors and warnings.

 = 1.3.0 =
 * **New feature:** Added validation of pingback.ping through `xmlrpc.php` and